What is POUR?

 Why Does Accessibility Matter?

-WCAG provides global standards to help organizations design digitally accessible websites and apps.
-POUR forms the foundation of these guidelines, ensuring that content isn’t just available but truly usable by everyone.
+This landmark case reinforced that inaccessible digital platforms discriminate against people with disabilities, just like physical barriers.
+POUR ensures equal access by law, and by design.
+WCAG provides global standards to help organisations design digitally accessible websites and apps.
+POUR forms the foundation of these guidelines, ensuring that content is available and truly usable by everyone.

 What Does POUR Stand For?